hash-bang/async-chainable/README.md

-		.parallel(Collection) // i.e. an array of objects - this is to work around JS not maintaining hash key orders .parallel(String, function) // Execute function now and await output, then store in object against key specified by String .parallel(function) // Exactly the same functionality as `defer()` .parallel(String, String, function) // Exactly the same functionality as `prereq()` FIXME: Not sure about this yet .end()
+		.parallel(Collection) // i.e. an array of objects - this is to work around JS not maintaining hash key orders .parallel(String, function) // Execute function now and await output, then store in object against key specified by String .parallel(function) // Exactly the same functionality as `defer()` .end()

 	asyncChainable